kmcconnell/atomic-apron/README.md

 All recipes in this repository are copyrighted by their respective authors.
 Unauthorized use and/or duplication of this material without express and written permission from the author is strictly prohibited.
 Please see the [COPYRIGHT.md](COPYRIGHT.md) file for more details.

-## How to Use

-Each folder contains markdown files for individual recipes.
-You can browse through the folders and open the markdown files to view the recipes.
-Media assets related to recipes (images and videos) are hosted externally and linked within the markdown files.

 ## Contributing

 We welcome contributions for the improvement of the repository structure, metadata, and other aspects.
 However, please note that new recipes are only accepted from invited contributors.
 If you have any suggestions or improvements, feel free to submit a pull request.